aavdisd07/All-My-Certifications-/README.md

-- 👋 Hi, I’m @aavdisd07
+- 👋 Hi, I’m avantisd07
 - 👀 I’m interested in  Learning coding
 - 🌱 I’m currently learning  S.G.G.S.IE&T,vishnupuri
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on various projects
-- 📫 How to reach me ...
+- 📫 How to reach me 2021bit153@sggs.ac.in

 <!---
 aavdisd07/aavdisd07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.